 In the 2017-2018 Migration year, more than 100,000 Partner visa applications were decided on.
-In that time over 10,000 Partner Visa applications were refused by the Department of Home Affairs.
+In that time, over 10,000 Partner Visa applications were refused by the Department of Home Affairs.
 Figures for the coming years are expected soon.

-Often times, proof of financial commitments and in a lot of cases, ongoing cohabitation is necessary.
+Often times, proof of financial commitments and in a lot of cases, ongoing cohabitation are necessary.
 This does not mean you need to be in co-residence at the time of application, but rather you need to demonstrate that you generally would live in a co-residence situation.
 Also your current physical separation is a variation from the standard practice of living together.

 Summit Migration has put something a list of some of the key reasons why Partner Visas are refused.
 Some of the common reasons for refusal include:

 - Bogus documentation.
 Faking evidence, falsifying documents or providing a document that you know is a bogus document such as a divorce certificate or statements that have incorrect information can result in you failing to meet the requirement in the visa.
-This requirement is Public Interest Criteria (PIC) 4020 that requires you have not provided a bogus document to the department in order for your visa to be granted and failing to respond to the case officer requests.
-If a case officer contacts you after you have lodged your Partner Visa Application and you failed to respond within the required time, it is highly likely that your application will result in a refusal.
+This requirement is Public Interest Criteria (PIC) 4020 which strictly requires you to not provide a bogus document to the Department in order for your visa to be granted and failing to respond to the case officer requests.
+If a case officer contacts you after you have lodged your Partner Visa Application and you failed to respond within the required time, it is high likely that your application will result in a refusal.
 Often times, a case officer can request documents such as a police clearance check or a medical examination.
 It is important that you pay attention to your email and respond promptly and precisely to case officer requests within a required time frame.
 If you move home, you should notify the department and lodge a form 929 to update your details in the department.
 You should also regularly check your junk folder in your email inbox in case your email happens to be caught by a junk mail filter.

 - Sponsoring too many Partners.
-An Australian citizen or permanent resident can only sponsor 2 partners within their lifetime.
+An Australian citizen or permanent resident can only sponsor 2 applicants within their lifetime.
 If you seek to sponsor a 3rd partner, you must show compelling or compassionate circumstances.
 There is also a time limitation.
 You cannot sponsor a partner within 5 years having sponsored a previous partner.
 If this is you, and you consider that you’re sponsoring your 3rd partner under the partner visa program, then you should seek immigration advice.

 - Failing to meet health or character requirements.
-It is a requirement of the partner visa application that you provide an Australian Federal Police clearance check.
-If you had a substantial criminal history, or a period of detention, or a deferred sentence or a suspended sentence, or alternatively you have extensive health problems, you are likely to find that the department may consider refusal of your application.
+It is a requirement that you provide an Australian Federal Police clearance check.
+If you had a substantial criminal history, or a period of detention, or a deferred sentence or a suspended sentence, or alternatively you have extensive health problems, you are likely to find that the Department may consider refusal of your application.

 There are different reasons why an application for a Partner Visa is refused but most Partner Visa refusals fall into the above category.
 A partner visa costs upwards of AUD7715.
 Consequentially, this is both a significant time and financial investment.
-Attempting to lodge a Partner Visa application without the assistance of a registered Migration Agent may create an unnecessary liability for you and your partner.
+Attempting to lodge a Partner Visa application without the assistance of a Registered Migration Agent may create an unnecessary liability for you and your partner.